epfl-lasa/A-SVM/README.md

 ##Installation
 ###LINUX
-Extract the ASVMLearning folder to any location.
+Extract the A-SVM folder to any location.
 ```
 >> cd <A-SVM_root_dir>
 >> mkdir build